tobiasmuetze/gscounts/cran-comments.md

 ---

-This is a resubmission after adding a reference to the description.
+This is a resubmission after adding additional examples.